aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/separation/prayer-for-those-going-to-university.html.md

 guard them on the way,
-and shepherd them while they reside there, and return them home, so that they fulfill the mitzvah of honoring their parents, as it is written in Your Torah,
+and shepherd them while they reside there, and return them home, so that they fulfill the mitsvah of honoring their parents, as it is written in Your Torah,
 “Honor your father and your mother,”[foot]Deuteronomy 5:15[/foot]&nbsp;
 and also in the words of Your messenger the prophet: